terrytang0905/TT_Tech_Space/blogs/2014-12-20-lucene-search-design-note.md

 Lucene multipath indexes list
 Two Sub-indexes can be merged if the following criteria is met.

-	1. Two sub-indexes have continuous minimum LSN or no other sub-index has the minimum LSN in the middle.
+	1.Two sub-indexes have continuous minimum LSN or no other sub-index has the minimum LSN in the middle.
-	2. There are some tuning parameters for merging to reduce the performance impact of merging.
+	2.There are some tuning parameters for merging to reduce the performance impact of merging.

 xDB Lucene Index Limitation